 Provide Complimentary Alcohol without a Liquor Licence

-As an Accredited Tourism Business you are now eligible to provide complimentary alcohol without a liquor licence.
-This applies to all tourism businesses accredited under the Australian Tourism Accreditation Program including accommodation providers, attractions, tour operators, retail businesses and other accredited tourism businesses.
+As a Quality Tourism Accredited Business, you are now eligible to provide complimentary alcohol without a liquor licence.
+This applies to all Quality Tourism Accredited Businesses including accommodation providers, attractions, tour operators, retail businesses and other accredited tourism businesses.

 What You Can Do:

-- Advertise that your tourism experience includes complimentary alcohol.
+- Advertise that your tourism experience includes complimentary alcohol, and

 - Develop tourism experiences and packages with Inbound Tour Operators (ITOs), Wholesalers or other intermediaries that includes complimentary alcohol.

-- Provide glass of champagne on arrival or nip of whisky on a star gazing tour.
+- Provide a glass of champagne on arrival or a nip of whisky on a star gazing tour,

-- Provide a bottle of champagne or wine as part of a picnic package.
+- Provide a bottle of champagne or wine as part of a picnic package, and

 What You Must Do:

-- Any person who is: in charge of the business, a tour leader or is pouring liquor for a customer must complete a Responsible Service of Alcohol course.
+- Any person who is: in charge of the business, a tour leader or is pouring liquor for a customer must complete a Responsible Service of Alcohol course, and

 What You Don’t Have To Do:

-- You do not have to impose the previous limit of 5 standard drinks in 24 hours on individuals.
+- You do not have to impose the previous limit of 5 standard drinks in 24 hours on individuals, and

 - You do not have to invest time and resources in applying for a liquor licence.